-Our local agency cannot directly supply you with travel insurance; meanwhile, in order to better meet our clients’ needs, we have developed an agreement with the renowned European insurance company, GAN so that you can travel in Iceland without worry.
-The travel insurance contracts offered by the GAN comply with our own terms and conditions.
+Our local agency cannot directly supply you with travel insurance; meanwhile, in order to better meet our clients’ needs, we have developed an agreement with the renowned European insurance company so that you can travel in Iceland without worry.
+The travel insurance contracts offered comply with our own terms and conditions.

 CDW insurance (Collision Damage Waiver) is automatically included in your vehicle rental.
 Supplementary Super CDW insurance is also available and provides you with excess coverage reducing the amount of excess costs for which you are liable in the event of an incident.
 Read the article we have put together on renting a car in Iceland: Car in Iceland.